 I worked as a teaching intern at EA Young Academy in the 2018-2019 school year, where I collaborated on a piece selected for the 2018 AP Annual National Conference entitled "Thought Criminals: Integrating Fiction Literature into AP Seminar."
 Additionally, I currently work as a Summer Teacher at the DeBusk Enrichment Center for Academically Talented Students.

-Since the internship, I am now a substitute teacher at Coppell ISD as well as EA Young Academy, and I am a student of continuing education at the Harvard University Extension School.
+Since the internship, I am now a substitute teacher at Coppell ISD as well as EA Young Academy, and I am taking undergraduate-level and graduate-level coursework at the Harvard University Extension School.

 Through instruction including (but not limited to) Algebra, Poetry Writing, Expository Writing, and US History, this practice aims to meet and to go beyond conventional tutoring goals.
 It seeks to teach, not simply to complete homework.
 It seeks to expand the outlooks of young, eager, and frustrated minds while guiding them towards their numeric academic goals.